iraadit/template_cpp/doc/cmake/check.rst

 * ``-DFLAWFINDER:BOOL=ON`` or,
 * ``-DFORMAT:BOOL=ON``

-an addition target ``check`` will be added.
+an additional target ``check`` will be added.
 This target is a simple convenience target that will call the above mentioned checks if they are enabled.